Elvis Presley died (heart failure), 1977 (was 42)

 Vassar Clements died (lung cancer), 2005 (was 77)

 Wayne Raney born in Wolf Bayou, Arkansas, 1920 (died 1993)

-Johnny Preston born in Port Arthur, Texas, 1939 (now 68).
-The singer's biggest hit, "Running Bear," featured guitar work and backing vocals by George Jones.
+Johnny Preston born in Port Arthur, Texas, 1939 (now 69).
+Preston is best known for "Running Bear," the 1959 hit which featured guitar work and backing vocals by George Jones.

 Hank Penny born in Birmingham, Alabama, 1918 (died 1992)

 The Louvin Brothers play their last official show as a duo (opening for Ray Price) in Watseka, Illinois, 1963.
 According to Charles Wolfe's biography, the duo that once commanded over $1100 per show as headliners received $250 for the performance.

 Eddy Raven born in Lafayette, Louisiana, 1944 (now 64)

 Clay Walker born in Beaumont, Texas, 1969 (now 39)